tpoisot/ms_evo_networks/maintext.md

 trait distribution will drive the evolution of the trait in one or both species [@gomulkiewicz_dos_2007].

+%TODO review examples

+Although the notion that traits drive the existence and strength of species interactions in networks, there has been extremely few studies that attempted to understand the consequences of network structure on trait distribution in the different species.
+As we discuss in a later section, this is in part because most studies focused on understanding how network structure emerged from evolutionary processes and trait distribution, without going full circle.

 # The current overlap

 ## The good: biogeographic perspectives on coevolution